-Time to Test Results (TTR) refers to the amount of time elapsed from TRUFORMA initiating the test to generating the final result.
+Time to Test Results (TTR) refers to the amount of time elapsed from initiating the TRUFORMA test to generation of the final result.
 The POC testing of the TRUFORMA platform provides more timely and actionable results compared to the reference lab, which can improve patient care through faster clinical decision making and communication with pet owners.

 Dynamic range refers to the span of test result values that can be accurately measured by an assay.
-The analytical sensitivity of the TRUFORMA canine eACTH assay was calculated to be <5 pg/mL and the lower end of the dynamic range was therefore set as 5 pg/mL.
-The upper end of the dynamic range was established at 700 pg/mL based on predefined precision metrics that ensure accurate and reproducible quantitation of canine plasma samples with the TRUFORMA canine eACTH assay (Table 1).
+The analytical sensitivity of the TRUFORMA eACTH assay was calculated to be <5 pg/mL and the lower end of the dynamic range was therefore set as 5 pg/mL.
+The upper end of the dynamic range was established at 700 pg/mL based on predefined precision metrics that ensure accurate and reproducible quantitation of plasma samples with the TRUFORMA eACTH assay (Table 1).

-Overall, the TRUFORMA canine eACTH assay's dynamic range allows the quantification of both clinically high and clinically low eACTH concentrations.
+Overall, the TRUFORMA eACTH assay's dynamic range allows the quantification of both clinically high and clinically low eACTH concentrations.
 Additionally, by being the first eACTH assay offered at the POC, the potential for eACTH degradation in samples is markedly reduced relative to reference lab workflows.